CumulusNetworks/docs/content/cumulus-linux-55/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 All the 8xQSFP-DD ports can break out into 4xQSFP56 (4x100GbE), or 2xQSFP56 (2x200GbE) without blocking ports.

 {{< tabs "4410_ports ">}}
+{{< tab "1G ">}}

+- 96x 10G - 24XQSFP28-DD break out into 4x and set to 1G
+- 32x 10G - Top 4XQSFP-DD break out into 8x and set to 1G (bottom 4XQSFP-DD blocked*)

+Max 1G ports: 128

+{{< /tab >}}
 {{< tab "10G ">}}

-- 96x10G - 24xQSFP28-DD break out into 4x25G and set to 10G
+- 96x10G - 24xQSFP28-DD break out into 4x and set to 10G
-- 32x10G - 4 top QSFP-DD break out into 8x50G and set to 10G (bottom 4xQSFP-DD blocked*)
+- 32x10G - 4 top QSFP-DD break out into 8x and set to 10G (bottom 4xQSFP-DD blocked*)

 Maximum 10G ports: 128